-- 1198 within a system and have specific effects on the SOA ecosystem - what we call Real - 1199 World Effects.
-The actual real world effect of an action, however, may go beyond the - 1200 intended effect. - 1201 Objectives refer to real world effects that participants believe are achievable by a - 1202 specific action or set of actions that deliver appropriate changes in shared state.
-In - 1203 contrast, a goal is not expressed in terms of specific action but rather in terms of desired - 1204 end state. - 1205 For example, someone may wish to have enough light to read a book.
-In order to satisfy - that goal, the reader walks over to flip a light switch.
-The objective is to change the state 1206 - 1207 of the light bulb, by turning on the lamp, whereas the goal is to be able to read.
-The real - world effect is more light being available to enable the person to read.
-1208 - 1209 While an effect is any measurable change resulting from an action, a SOA ecosystem is - concerned more specifically with real world effects.
-1210
+- SOA ecosystem what we call Real World Effects.
+The actual real world effect of an action, however, may go beyond the intended effect. - Objectives refer to real world effects that participants believe are achievable by a specific action or set of actions that deliver appropriate changes in shared state.
+In contrast, a goal is not expressed in terms of specific action but rather in terms of desired end state. - 1035 For example, someone may wish to have enough light to read a book.
+In order to satisfy that goal, the - 1036 reader walks over to flip a light switch.
+The objective is to change the state of the light bulb, by turning on the lamp, whereas the goal is to be able to read.
+The real world effect is more light being available to - 1038 enable the person to read. - While an effect is any measurable change resulting from an action, a SOA ecosystem is concerned morespecifically with real world effects.

-Real World Effect
+1041 Real World Effect

-- A real world effect is a measurable change to the shared state of pertinent entities, relevant to and experienced by specific stakeholders of an ecosystem. - 1214 This implies measurable change in the overall state of the SOA ecosystem.
-In practice, - 1215 however, it is specific state changes of certain entities that are relevant to particular - 1216 participants that constitute the real world effect as experienced by those participants.
+1042A real world effect is a measurable change to the shared state of pertinent entities, relevant to and experienced by specific stakeholders of an ecosystem.

+1044 This implies measurable change in the overall state of the SOA ecosystem.
+In practice, however, it is 1045 specific state changes of certain entities that are relevant to particular participants that constitute the real

+1046 world effect as experienced by those participants.

-1217 3.2.3.2 Communication and Joint Actions
+1047 3.2.3.2 Communication and Joint Actions